The Borderland of Sol: Plot summary

 When the tugs return to the station, Forward suddenly asks if someone else is aboard the Hobo Kelly, a question that is answered when Ausfaller fires on the tugs, destroying two and causing the third to flee.
 The tugs drop the black hole, but Forward and his assistant Angel manage to catch it in the Grabber.
-However, by this time Bey has managed to free himself enough to cut through his bonds, which turns out to be the power cable feeding the Grabber, releasing the black hole once again.
+However, by this time Bey has managed to free himself enough to cut through his bonds, which turn out to be the power cable feeding the Grabber, releasing the black hole once again.
 As the hole falls towards the station it hits the dome and cuts a hole in it, sucking Forward's assistant into it.
 Forward makes some adjustments on his control panel and is then sucked into the hole as well.

 Ausfaller rescues Bey and Carlos, who explain what was happening.
 They speculate that Forward deliberately turned up the air pressure in his final moments in order to allow the two to live until Ausfaller returned.
 They watch as the quantum black hole collapses the asteroid and it disappears in a searing blast of light.